 Using Digital Technologies to Support Active and Self-Directed Learning

-Background: Digital technologies hold significant promise in fostering both active and self-directed learning.
-The understanding of to what extent how educators in higher education employ digital technologies for these objectives is still in its nascent stages.
+Background: Digital technologies hold significant promise for fostering both active and self-directed learning.
+However, understanding of how and to what extent educators employ them in higher education to meet this dual objective remains nascent.

-Purpose: The study's objective was the scrutiny of techno-pedagogical competencies among college teachers concerning the facilitation of active learning and self-directed learning.
-Additionally, an exploration into teachers' conceptualizations of self-directed learning employing digital technologies was undertaken.
+Purpose: This study explored techno-pedagogical competencies among college educators for facilitating active and self-directed learning.
+Additionally, it examined their conceptualizations of self-directed learning entailing the use of digital technologies.

-Sample: The research population included 156 teachers representing diverse academic disciplines across five Israeli teaching colleges.
+Sample: The research population comprised 156 educators at five Israeli teaching colleges, wo represented diverse academic disciplines.

-Design and method: Our research employed a blended methodology, integrating both quantitative and qualitative approaches.
-We utilized an online questionnaire, tailored for this study, that enabled teachers to self-assess their familiarity with and utilization of digital technologies comprehensively.
-Additionally, we conducted semi-structured interviews that explored teachers' perceptions of digital learning and self-directed learning.
+Design and method: We employed a blended methodology, integrating quantitative and qualitative approaches.
+A questionnaire tailored for this study was administered online, which enabled comprehensive self-assessments of respondents’ familiarity with and utilization of digital technologies.
+Additionally, semi-structured interviews were conducted to explore the educators’ perceptions of digital and self-directed learning.

-Results: Teachers primarily utilize digital technologies to enhance their instructional methods and to fostering active learning and collaboration among students.
-Notably, a limited number of educators, possessing advanced techno-pedagogical skills, actively encourage self-directed learning by involving students in the selection and adaptation of digital tools.
-The interview results reveal that teachers' pedagogical perspectives on self-directed learning often lack depth and neglect providing students with choices.
-Teachers emphasize the significance of group and collaborative learning in the digital realm.
-To further promote self-directed learning, they mainly propose group assignments and collaborative creation of digital products.
+Results: Educators primarily deployed digital technologies to enhance their instructional methods and foster active learning and collaboration among students.
+Notably, few educators possessed advanced techno-pedagogical skills and actively encouraged self-directed learning by involving students in the selection and adaptation of digital tools.
+The interview findings revealed that their pedagogical perspectives on self-directed learning often lacked depth, and they did not provide their students with choices.
+However, the respondents emphasized the significance of group and collaborative learning in a digital milieu.
+They proposed advancing self-directed learning primarily through group assignments and the collaborative creation of digital products.

-Conclusions: The integration of digital technologies for fostering active and self-directed learning is in its early stages.
-It is essential to enhance technological skills and promote a pedagogical understanding of the significance of direct learners' involvement in using and selecting the digital tools adapted to their educational needs.
-This dual approach will contribute to active and self-directed learning methodologies in a digital learning and teaching.
+Conclusions: The integration of digital technologies for fostering active and self-directed learning is still at an early developmental stage.
+It is essential to enhance technological skills, while simultaneously fostering a pedagogical understanding of the significance of direct learners’ involvement in the use and selection of digital tools adapted to their educational needs.
+This dual approach will contribute to active and self-directed learning methodologies applied within a digital learning and teaching environment.

 Keywords: digital learning and teaching; active learning ; self-directed learning; techno-pedagogical competencies